laurelcrelia/data-structures-lab/documentation/implementation_document.md

 - There could be more grid size options where to choose from or the user could insert their own desired integer input.
 - Both algorithms could generate their mazes at the same time or at least the visualization could happen at the same time.
 - Once the mazes are created, a button appears that could activate a feature that shows the solution path.
 This would require a pathfinding algorithm.
 DFS could do this too.
+- A feature that lets the user save or export the mazes in some way.

 ## Sources
 The algorithms were implemented according to the pseudocodes on [this](https://courses.cs.washington.edu/courses/cse326/07su/prj2/kruskal.html) site.